 Otherwise, if both of the following conditions apply, a buffering period SEI message applicable to the operation point may or may not be present for the access unit:

-The picture has TemporalId equal to 0.
+The access unit has TemporalId equal to 0.

-The picture is not a RASL, RADL or sub-layer non-reference picture.
+The access unit has at least one picture that has dicardable_flag equal to 1 and is not a RASL, RADL or sub-layer non-reference picture.

 Otherwise, the access unit shall not be associated with a buffering period SEI message applicable to the operation point.